Tennis Elbow Specialist

 If these treatments fail to relieve your symptoms, or your tennis elbow is severe, Dr. Lewis may suggest surgery to repair the damaged tendon.

-If the debilitating pain and weakness of tennis elbow are interfering with your life, call Columbus Shoulder Surgery & Sports Medicine or book an appointment online today.
+If the debilitating pain and weakness of tennis elbow are interfering with your life, call Coastal Shoulder Surgery & Sports Medicine today!!
+Located in Tampa Bay, Largo, FL.